kyegomez/StarlightVision/README.md

 ## 🎬 Quick Start

-After installing Starlight Vision, you can start generating videos using the following code:
+After we train you can install Starlight Vision and can start generating videos using the following code:

 ```python
 from starlight_vision import StarlightVision